cuboulder-MSD/digColl_rogerBarryGlaciologyCollection/README.md

 ### Identifier
 Contains a unique standard number or code that distinctively identifies a resource.
 Typically the file name.

+### Identifier ARK
+Controlled, stable link to the resource.

 ### Title
 Title derived from original captions on the work by the creator.
 If the original title is not available titles are created by the cataloger.